brandaogabriel7/c-sharp-memory-management/README.md

 # C# Memory Management

-Just a simple .NET Core project to show how C# Memory Management works.
+This is a .NET Core project I created to explain how memory management works in C#.
+It has code examples as well as comments that explain what is happening.

 # References